 More general information about the mainland where I live is available at this link to my Swansboro to Cape Carteret area page.

 You will find some helpful area details that might make folks think you are a local, but for the real local experience and information head for our travel guide.

 It is hard to say that any place is perfect.
 However, for those who think a walk on the beach is better than a trip to the mall, the Crystal Coast is hard to beat.

-For thoughts on where we have chosen to live, I would steer you to my articles, Ten ways Carteret County met our needs and Why I love living in Carteret County
+For thoughts on where we have chosen to live, I would steer you to my articles, In the Wildness of our surroundings there is peace, Community, America the not so overfull, and Why I love living in Carteret County

 My Crystal Coast, Salt Water on Your Feet site also has a number of articles for people considering a move to the Crystal Coast.